Code-Institute-Submissions/The-Monkees-Milestone-1/README.md

 # Features

+## Navbar -
+- Includes Mailing List Sign Up.

+## Home -
+- Carousel of band images, including links to further pages.
+- Links to Facbook, Twitter and YouTube pages belonging to the band.

+## Meet the Band -
+- Includes some images and short bios of the band and it's members.

+## Media -
+- Image gallery of photos provided by the band.
-- The Monkees header appears on all pages.
+- Video provided by the band of The Monkees performing Daydream Believer.
-- The title links are Home, Meet The Band, Media and Tour.
-This is visible across all pages.
-- Home - On the Home page we have an image link to the Meet The Band page.
-We also have a form to cotact and book gigs with the band.
-- Meet The Band - This page has portraits of each of the band members along with a short bio.
-- Media - On the Media page, we start off with a grouping of images provided by the band.
-This is followed by a video and afterwards some audio clips, these were also provided by the band.
-- Tour - The Tour page contains a schedule for the bands upcoming UK and US tour.
+- Audio of 4 songs chosen and provided by the band.

+## Bookings -
+- A contact form for prospective clients to hire the band for their events.

 # Technologies Used

 For this website I have used -
-- HTML5
-- CSS3
-- Bootstrap
-- Google Fonts
-- Font Awesome
+- HTML5 - This was used as the layout to fully build the website
+- CSS - This was used to style the website
+- Bootstrap - This was used to get the layout up and running quickly and also use grids to help with the responsive design